macloo/python-beginners/week02/modular-code/README.md

     # get random number
     secret_number = random.randint(1, 20)
     print("I'm thinking of a number between 1 and 20.")

     # take guesses from user and check each guess

     # tell user if they won or not

-    # this function must tell us the outcome, so: message
+    # this function must tell user the outcome, so: message is returned
     return message
 ```